 Mrs. Kimberly Lempfert is originally from Pennsylvania, but lived most recently in St. Louis, Missouri with her husband and two children.
 Her husband received a job offer from Tulane University and the Lempfert family moved to New Orleans in August 2016.
 Her two children attended Atonement for Middle School.
-Teagan graduated last year and is attending Kenner Discovery in the fall as a 9th grader.
-Kamryn will be an 8th grader at Atonement.
+Teagan graduated last year and is attending Kenner Discovery in the fall as a 10th grader.
+Kamryn will be a 9th grader at TBA.
 Mrs. Kimberly graduated from Loyola University in Chicago with a Bachelor of Arts degree in Communication and then attended graduate school at Indiana University of Pennsylvania receiving her Master of Arts degree in Student Affairs in Higher Education.
 She worked on various college campuses before starting her family.
 She was a stay-at-home mom until her youngest started kindergarten when she began working as the Administrative Assistant in the school office at Messiah Lutheran School in Weldon Spring, MO.
 God put her in the right place, at the right time and she was offered a position at Atonement within days of moving here.
 She is excited to be on staff at Atonement and has fallen in love with New Orleans!